Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

-The Teichmueller space $T(G)$ is the space of type preserving, discrete faithful representations in $\PGL(2,\mathbb{R})$ (for orientable orbifold groups, one usually restricts to $\PSL(2,\mathbb{R})$) of the abstract hyperbolic group $G$ with standard presentation, modulo conjugation by elements in $\PGL(2,\mathbb{R})$.
+We now explain a fundamental observation that is one of the starting points of our investigation.
+The Teichm\" uller space $T(G)$ is the space of type-preserving, discrete faithful representations in $\PGL(2,\mathbb{R})$ (for orientable orbifold groups, one restricts to $\PSL(2,\mathbb{R})$) of the abstract hyperbolic group $G$ with standard presentation, modulo conjugation by elements in $\PGL(2,\mathbb{R})$.
 This space carries a natural topology, namely the subspace and subsequent quotient topology of $\Hom(G,\PGL(2,\mathbb{R})),$ which itself is endowed with the compact-open topology.
 The topology of $G$ is the discrete one and $\PGL(2,\mathbb{R})$ carries the topology it inherits from its usual structure as a Lie group.

-It is well-known \cite{thurston} that $T(G)$ is (component-wise) homeomorphic to $\mathbb{R}^{k}$ for some $k$.
-The generalization to our more general orbifolds just means that we expand, by ideal hyperbolic triangles, the collection of primitive orbifolds with unique hyperbolic structures that assemble to produce more complicated orbifolds and continue with the same arguments presented in \cite{thurston}.
-This implies that two different sets of generators as in section \ref{sec:orbs} for $G$ in $\Iso(\mathbb{H}^2)$ can be continuously deformed into one another in $\mathbb{H}^2$.
-The small caveat here is that for orientable $G$, there are two representations with opposite orientation (see section \ref{sec:outs}) in $\PGL(2,\mathbb{R})$, so the connectedness of $T(G)$ is only true for representations of the same orientation.
+As an aside, we comment on perhaps a more classical or standard definition of the Teichm\" uller space of a (topological) surface $S$.
+Given a hyperbolic surface $X$, one can define a hyperbolic structure on $S$ by using a diffeomorphism $\varphi :S\to X$, known as a \emph{marking}.
+The Teichm\" uller space is then defined as the space of hyperbolic structures modulo homotopy.
+Here, two markings $\{\varphi_i:S\to X_i\}_{i=1}^{2}$ are homotopic if there is an isometry $I:X_1\to X_2$ such that $I\circ\varphi_1$ is homotopic to $\varphi_2$.